huggingface/diffusers/docs/source/en/using-diffusers/cogvideox.md

 specific language governing permissions and limitations under the License.
 -->
 # CogVideoX
-CogVideoX is an open-source version of the video generation model originating from QingYing.
-The table below displays the list of video generation models we currently offer, along with their foundational information.

-The model integrates text, time, and space into a transformer architecture.
-This architecture abandons the traditional cross attention module and converts it to Full Attention.
-It uses Expert Block to achieve alignment of two different modal spaces: text and video.
+CogVideoX is a text-to-video generation model focused on creating more coherent videos aligned with a prompt.
+It achieves this using several methods.

+- a 3D variational autoencoder that compresses videos spatially and temporally, improving compression rate and video accuracy.

+- an expert transformer block to help align text and video, and a 3D full attention module for capturing and creating spatially and temporally accurate videos.

 ## Load model checkpoints